WebReflection/restyle/VS.md

 Bear in mind I am stating the obvious all over in this page since `restyle` once again does not add any magic, it's rather a 1:1 with CSS representation.

+Check [specs.md](https://github.com/WebReflection/restyle/blob/master/specs.md#restyle-object-specifications) if you want to know more about `restyle` syntax specs.

 ### basic object